RoboJackets/urc-software/documents/installation/docker_installation.md

 Once you are done with the conatiner, be sure to close the Docker container.
 Otherwise, the Docker container will take up a big chunk of memory on your computer.

+Note: Deleting the Docker container is not a big deal, since
+* Your work is stored in a volume, which is seperate from the container.
+* All of the required pacakges were installed in the image creation step.
-Important Note: DO NOT delete the Docker container!
-The container saves its current state, so all of your work is also preserved inside the container as well!
-Only delete the container if you somehow mess up your environment.
-Then, you can just create a new container from the `robojackets/urc-baseimage` image.
+However, the container remembers its state, so its a good idea to reuse the same container unless you mess up your environment.

 ### 9a.
 Close Docker Conatiner Using VS Code